-This document is to be used in the context of a quality assurance management system (ISO/IEC 17025).
+This document should be used in the context of a quality assurance management system (ISO/IEC 17025).

-This document is published in several parts for use jointly or separately according to needs.
+ISO 18589 is published in several parts for use jointly or separately according to needs.
 These parts are complementary and are addressed to those responsible for determining the radioactivity present in soil, bedrocks and ore (NORM or TENORM).
-The first two parts are general in nature describe the setting up of programmes and sampling techniques, methods of general processing of samples in the laboratory (ISO 18589-1), the sampling strategy and the soil sampling technique, soil sample handling and preparation (ISO 18589-2).
-ISO 18589-3 to ISO 18589-5 deal with nuclide-specific test methods to quantify the activity concentration of gamma emitters radionuclides (ISO 18589-3 and ISO 20042), plutonium isotopes (ISO 18589-4) and 90 Sr (ISO 18589-5) of soil samples.
+The first two parts are general in nature and describe the setting up of programmes and sampling techniques, methods of general processing of samples in the laboratory (ISO 18589-1), the sampling strategy and the soil sampling technique, soil sample handling and preparation (ISO 18589-2).
+ISO 18589-3, ISO 18589-4 and ISO 18589-5 deal with nuclide-specific test methods to quantify the activity concentration of gamma emitters radionuclides (ISO 18589-3 and ISO 20042), plutonium isotopes (ISO 18589-4) and Sr (ISO 18589-5) of soil samples.
 ISO 18589-6 deals with non-specific measurements to quantify rapidly gross alpha or gross beta activities and ISO 18589-7 describes in situ measurement of gamma-emitting radionuclides.